Introduction

 \end{align*}

-Thus, the procedure for the k-means method can be formulated as follows.
+Therefore, the procedure of the k-means method can be formulated as follows:

 \begin{align*}